GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 ## Input and Output Data
 - Explain the input data and provide links to the dataset that the method can work with.
 It should idealy be [GESIS DBD data](https://www.gesis.org/en/institute/digital-behavioral-data)
-- Explain the sample input data in the repo i.e., the data features and what they represent
+- Explain the sample input data in the repository i.e., the data features and what they represent
-- Explain the sample output data in the repo i.e., how to interpret the output
+- Explain the sample output data in the repository i.e., how to interpret the output

 ## How to Use
 - Provide list of steps to execute the method for its intended purpose (assuming the environment is deployed)